 Wallace nodded.
 “Seeing her just reminds me of Tang Feng.”

 Yvonne understood, tightening her grip on him.
 It was like she was sending her silent support.

 “Do you want to go over there?”
 Joanne asked then, pointing toward a path that led to the south side of the venue.
 “It’s really crowded.
 But there’s a garden past there and it’s really nice.”

 “Another garden?”
 Ehlo asked, like it was his first day there.

 “What’s going on?”
 Chris whispered to Andy who was standing next to him at the moment.
 “How could things happen one after another and they just moved on with the tour like that?”

 Andy, Achel, and Eddie arrived together around the time they saw Wallace walking toward Cyndi.
 They were worried but could only stand with the others to wait.
-That was why they were present now for Chris to ask questions.
+That was why they were present at the moment for Chris to ask questions.